Pensions

 Alternatives for Raising Money

-Before you take a loan against your retirement savings, consider some alternatives.
-If you own a home, you could consider using some of your equity via a home equity line of credit (HELOC).
-Interest rates on HELOCs are far more favorable than credit card rates and the loan interest on HELOCs is tax deductible.
-If home equity is not an option, you should stop at your bank.
-Ask about personal loan options or a line of credit that might be available to you as an account holder.
-If you have no luck there, consider other local banks and credit unions, then online banks that may be willing to issue a loan.
+Before taking a loan against your retirement savings, consider some alternatives.
+If you own a home, you could use some of your equity via a home equity line of credit (HELOC).
+Interest rates on HELOCs are generally more favorable than credit card rates, and the loan interest on HELOCs is tax-deductible.

-If you’re a veteran, you may qualify to take a VA loan, using your pension as collateral.
-Many pension holders are public employees who have access to a credit union as an employee perk.
-If you haven’t already, stop by that credit union to see your loan options.
+If you’re a veteran, you may qualify for a VA loan, using your pension as collateral.
+Many pension holders are public employees with access to credit unions as an employee perk.
+Check with your credit union to explore your loan options.

 Often employees with pensions have access to a credit union as a job perk.
 Check to see if you have this benefit and, if so, take advantage of it.